NWHL cancels rest of season after additional virus positives - WTMJ

 The game in New York is set to be the first stop on the second “Dream Gap Tour,” with others around the U.S. and Canada to be determined.
 The announcement was made on National Girls and Women in Sports Day.

-“Investing in and advancing women’s hockey strengthens the game overall and creates a range of professional opportunities for women as coaches, front office executives and athletes,” said Mary-Kay Messier, Bauer Hockey vice president of global marketing and an adviser to the PHWPA.
+“Investing in and advancing women’s hockey strengthens the game overall and creates a range of professional opportunities for women as coaches, front office executives and athletes,” said Bauer Hockey vice president of global marketing Mary-Kay Messier, an adviser to the PHWPA.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports